Berry-Pool/cardano-node/cardano-submit-api/README.md

 # Testing cardano-submit-api

+**Note:** This is a modified version of the cardano-submit api.
+It takes the same arguments as input, but returns instead the execution units for each redeemer.

 Setting this up for testing and for actual use on a real network.

 ### Pre-requisites

 You will need some a cardano network with payment address and keys.
 This may be on `mainnet`, official `testnet` or a testnet that you've set up yourself.
 We will assume these files are in a directory called `playground`:

-* `user-1-payment.addr` - User 1 payment address.
+- `user-1-payment.addr` - User 1 payment address.
 This address must have sufficient funds.
-* `user-1-payment.vkey` - User 1 verification key.
+- `user-1-payment.vkey` - User 1 verification key.
-* `user-2-payment.addr` - User 2 payment address.
+- `user-2-payment.addr` - User 2 payment address.
-* `magic.flag` - The network magic flag.
+- `magic.flag` - The network magic flag.
 This will be `--testnet-magic <magic>` or `--mainnet` dependening on the network you are using.
-* `node.socket` - The socket file for your network, or a symlink to that socket file.
+- `node.socket` - The socket file for your network, or a symlink to that socket file.
 If you have a node running (for example, `mainnet` or `testnet` Daedalus), you can find the socket file by running the command `ps aux | grep cardano-node` and looking for the `--node-socket` option.

 You will also need to have `yj` installed.
 This can be done via `brew`, `apt-get` or `snap`.

 ### Install and run the cardano-submit-api